ianstlouis/pw/content/author/admin/_index.md

 +++
 # Display name
-name = "Ian St. Louis T"
+name = "Ian St. Louis"

 # Username (this should match the folder name)
 authors = ["admin"]